eigenkarmanetwork/EKN/README.md

-# Alignment Eigenkarma
----
+# Eigen Trust Network

-Alignment Eigenkarma is a karma system based on linear algebra.
+The Eigen Trust Network is a karma/trust system based on linear algebra.